bchidamb/Cornhole_in_Space/README.md

 The graphics of this game are implemented using a few tricks.
 1. The grid is actually two grids, with each grid comprising half of the full grid.
 2. The background is a sphere centered at the origin with a texture applied to it.
 The game takes place inside it.
-3. The target is a sqaure with a circle on top of it, and the circle has a ring shader to yield the movement effect.
+3. The target is a square with a circle on top of it, and the circle has a ring shader to yield the movement effect.

 </br>